 Next, JS is ideal if you want to set up a powerful web application that search engines can index.
-For the management of the Title and Description meta tags, Next JS uses the next / head library instead of react-helmet.
+Next, JS uses the next / head library instead of react-helmet to manage the Title and Description meta tags.
 Don’t panic; it is an implementation in the same way.
 The equivalent for Vue JS is Nuxt JS.

 Use the Google Search Console

 The recommendation regarding this platform is that if you see a significant drop in ranking for a robust website, you should check the Fetch and Render section.
 Generally, it is good practice to use Fetch and Render on a random URL sample from time to time to ensure that a website is rendered correctly.

 Focus on the “onclick” Event

 We must remember that Googlebot is not a real user in an obvious way, so you have to assume that you do not click, do not fill out forms, or carry out any process as you would with a real user.
 In reality, this has many practical implications, although only two are available below:

 If you have an online store and the content hidden under the “show more” button does not appear in the DOM before clicking, it is a clear sign that Google will not see it.
 Important note: It also refers to menu links on faceted pages.